 Adrienne Scharli: MS integrative health coach, nutritionist, author, and speaker

-As I reversed a life-threatening and debilitating disease of multiple sclerosis in 2015 naturally, it is my mission now help others know that they have the power to heal too.
-Since 2015, I have continued to research and interview other wellness professionals with more evidence that we can all heal with diet and lifestyle changes.
-I have found that reversing Multiple Sclerosis is more than possible without medication.
-I have become a nutritionist, a certified health coach, speaker, and author ...
+I reversed a life-threatening and debilitating disease of multiple sclerosis (MS) in 2015 naturally.
+It is my mission now help others know that they have the power to heal too.
+Since I totally healed, I have continued to research and interview other wellness professionals with more evidence that we can all heal and reverse this terrible disease with diet and lifestyle changes.
+I have found that reversing MS is more than possible without medication.
+I have become a nutritionist, a certified h ...

 …